nus-cs2103-AY2324S1/tp/docs/team/jizhuochen.md

         * Also made major changes to UG at the following parts: Tree Command, Help Command, Clear Command.

     * Developer Guide:
-        * Made some changes and added UI UML diagrams;
-        * In charge of adding Instructions for Manual Testing
+        * In charge of adding Instructions for Manual Testing;
+        * In charge of explaining list command, including its usage and its implementation;
+        * In charge of explaining list team command, including its usage and its implementation;
+        * Added UML diagrams for `list` command and `listt` command;
+        * Added UML diagram for Ui component;

 * **Community**:
     * PRs reviewed (with non-trivial review comments) -- reviewed various PRs by team members.